GafferHQ/gaffer/doc/source/WorkingWithTheNodeGraph/TutorialUsingTheOSLCodeNode/index.md

 stripes = mix( color1, color2, m );
 ```

-And as before, hit _Control + Enter_ to update the shader.
+And as before, hit <kbd>Ctrl</kbd> + <kbd>Enter</kbd> to update the shader.

 ![](images/shaderBallColoredStripes.png "Shader ball")

-No doubt you didn't come here to learn how to make blue and red wobbly stripes, but you are now armed with the ability to add inputs and outputs, edit code and view the results interactively, so are hopefully in a position to create the shader you _do_ want.
+No doubt you didn't come here to learn how to make blue and red wobbly stripes, but you are now armed with the ability to add inputs and outputs, edit code and view the results interactively, so are hopefully in a position to create the shader you do want.

-> Tip : Explore the available functions in OSL and add them easily to the code by using the _/Insert_ menu items from the _Right Click_ popup menu.
+> Tip : Explore the available functions in OSL and add them easily to the code by right-clicking, then browsing the _Insert_ sub-menu.

-OSL Resources
+OSL resources
 -------------

 This short tutorial has only scratched the surface of what can be done with Open Shading Language.
 The following resources are a good place to learn more :

-- The [language specification](https://github.com/imageworks/OpenShadingLanguage/blob/master/src/doc/osl-languagespec.pdf) (also available from the _/Help/OpenShadingLanguage/Language Reference_ menu item in Gaffer)
+- The [language specification](https://github.com/imageworks/OpenShadingLanguage/blob/master/src/doc/osl-languagespec.pdf) (also available from _Help_ > _Open Shading Language_ > _Language Reference_)
 - The [OSL mailing list](https://groups.google.com/forum/#!forum/osl-dev)

 [1]: https://github.com/imageworks/OpenShadingLanguage